 An I/O path or a device selector may be used to direct OUTPUT to a device.
 If a device selector is used, the default system attributes are used (see ASSIGN).
 If an I/O path is used, the ASSIGN statement used to associate the I/O path with the device also determines the attributes used.
 If multiple listeners were specified in the ASSIGN, the OUTPUT is directed to all of them.
 If FORMAT ON is the current attribute, the items are sent in ASCII.
 Items followed by a semicolon are sent with nothing following them.
-Numeric items followed by a comma are sent with a CR/LF following them.
+Numeric items followed by a comma are sent with a comma following them.
+String items followed by a comma are sent with a CR/LF following them.
 If the last item in the OUTPUT statement has no punctuation following it, the current end-of-line (EOL) sequence is sent after it.
 Trailing punctuation eliminates the automatic EOL.